 It can be difficult to achieve this without attracting the ire of your regulars.
 You might want to think about designating a specific area of the pub as a ‘cafe’ during the day so that regulars can continue to drink uninterrupted.

-Many pubs in towns, whether justifiably or not, garner a reputation for being unfriendly or threatening.
+Many pubs in small towns, whether justifiably or not, garner a reputation for being unfriendly or threatening.
 If there is a misconception about your pub amongst the local population, you will need to work hard to rectify it.

 Consider running some community events to encourage families and older patrons back into your pub.
 These groups are often the key to success – not least because they tend to be the biggest spenders.